Iceybb/PokeyPySnipe/README.md

 *Install python 2.7.12 from here: https://www.python.org/downloads/

-*After install, copy requirements.txt to c:\python27\scripts, open command prompt and type pip install -r requirements.txt --if you get an error installing flask, run this command and retry installing the requirements: pip install setuptools==21.2.1
+*After install, copy requirements.txt to c:\python27\scripts, open command prompt and type pip install -r requirements.txt

-*Edit \pogo\config.ini with your auth type, username, password and current location (if using google, you MUST put your gmail address / password in the bat file for it to authenticate).
+*Edit \pogo\config.ini with your auth type, username, password and current location (if using google, you MUST put your gmail address / password in the config.ini file for it to authenticate).
 MinCP setting, if left at 0, will catch all Pokemon.
 Adjust to your preference.

-*Run snipe.bat
+*Run launch.bat

 *After you get the message stating that web server is running on port 5100, navigate to http://localhost:5100